ManavPatel18/AI/README.md

-#This ih my first web
+#This is my first web